Don’t be frazzled by the move – make a Moving Checklist that rocks

-Whether you are moving long distance, just for the season, or you have found the right place for you and your family to settle, whatever the circumstances of your move are, you can systematically focus on what matters by following a few moving out guidelines sure to melt your stress away.
+Whether you are moving long distance, just for the season, or you have found the right place for you and your family to settle, whatever the circumstances of your move are, you can systematically focus on what matters by following a few moving checklist guidelines sure to melt your stress away.

 Planning ahead to avoid the moving out crunch

 If you are that 1 that has never moved before, you probably know one or more of the remainder 314,813,229 people move short or long distance, ages 1 and above every year in the US.
 Perhaps you’ve come to someone’s aid during their transition and noticed their frazzle because they have put off their moving out tasks and responsibilities to the very last minute.
 As soon as you know you are moving, it is time to start researching your moving options.

 1. Who is on your team that you can count on?
 If someone is making the move with you, cooperate and divide the work so one person is not doing it all.
 Schedule your tasks, hold regular meetings about your progress.
 Share thoughts and possibilities.

 2. Research moving companies.
 This is very important.
 Maybe you won’t go that route because you only have a few boxes and suitcases you can fit into your SUV.
 But what would happen if your car broke down or you needed more space?
 Always have a backup plan.
 Research the companies in your area and the possible scenarios.
 For instance, sizes, rates, mileage, insurance, wrapping, and boxes.